On the Ball: Gerrard’s sacking at Villa takes him further away from Anfield

 Gary Neville bizarrely chose to manage Valencia in 2015 when he was unable to speak Spanish.
 He predictably flopped.
 Sol Campbell rescued fourth-tier Macclesfield from relegation but could not repeat the trick with third-tier Southend.
 John Terry was Villa’s assistant manager but departed in July 2021.
 Which, beyond Theo Walcott, still a Southampton player, leaves Ashley Cole, Lampard’s assistant at Everton, for involvement in frontline football.

-Great English players rarely make good English managers.
+Great English players rarely make good managers.
 Only Jack Charlton of England’s 1966 World Cup-winning team found success – with Ireland’s national team.
-His brother, Bobby, perhaps the greatest English player of all, failed at Preston.
+His brother, Bobby, failed at Preston.
 The captain, Bobby Moore, also struggled.
 Gerrard has found himself unable to buck such a trend when the same had already gone for his contemporaries.